Start Printed Page 23875

 2. Email: To Pumps2020TP0032@ee.doe.gov.
 Include docket number EERE-2020-BT-TP-0032 in the subject line of the message.

-Although DOE has routinely accepted public comment submissions through a variety of mechanisms, including the Federal eRulemaking Portal, email, postal mail, or hand delivery/courier, the Department has found it necessary to make temporary modifications to the comment submission process in light of the ongoing Covid-19 pandemic.
+Although DOE has routinely accepted public comment submissions through a variety of mechanisms, including postal mail and hand delivery/courier, the Department has found it necessary to make temporary modifications to the comment submission process in light of the ongoing Covid-19 pandemic.
 DOE is currently suspending receipt of public comments via postal mail and hand delivery/courier.
 If a commenter finds that this change poses an undue hardship, please contact Appliance Standards Program staff at (202) 586-1445 to discuss the need for alternative arrangements.
 Once the Covid-19 pandemic health emergency is resolved, DOE anticipates resuming all of its regular options for public comment submission, including postal mail and hand delivery/courier.

 Docket: The docket for this activity, which includes Federal Register notices, comments, and other supporting documents/materials, is available for review at http://www.regulations.gov.
 All documents in the docket are listed in the http://www.regulations.gov index.
 However, some documents listed in the index, such as those containing information that is exempt from public disclosure, may not be publicly available.

-The docket web page can be found at https://beta.regulations.gov/docket/EERE-2020-BT-TP-0032.
+The docket web page can be found at: http://www.regulations.gov/docket?D=EERE-2020-BT-TP-0032.
 The docket web page contains instructions on how to access all documents, including public comments, in the docket.
-See section III for information on how to submit comments through http://www.regulations.gov.

 Start Further Info